sean-scott/inventory-aspnetcore/README.md

-# inventory-aspnetcore
+# About
-Inventory with ASP.NET Core 2, EF Core, and more cores.
+Inventory on ASP.NET Core 3, with Blazor!